-1 Standard Offered an appointment within 10 business days of request for services.
-Offered an appointment within 15 business days of request for services.
-Urgent Care: 48 hours without prior authorization.
+Annales Burn Service Type Standard Outpatient Non-Urgent Non- Psychiatric Specialty Mental Health Services Offered an appointment within 10 business days of request for services.
+Psychiatric Services Offered an appointment within 15 business days of request for services.
+All SMHS Urgent Appointments Urgent Care: 48 hours without prior authorization.
 96 hours with prior authorization.
-Offered a follow-up appointment with a non- physician within 10 business days of the prior appointment.
-27 he waiting time for an appointment is extended r 28 CCR section 1300.67.2.2(c)(5)(H). rovided to a member when the member's aces an imminent and serious threat to their the potential loss of life, limb, or other major ame for the decision making process would be ealth or could jeopardize their ability to regain
+Non-urgent Follow-up Appointments Offered a follow-up appointment with a non- physician within 10 business days of the prior appointment.
+The above standards apply unless the waiting time for an appointment is extended pursuant to HCS 1367.03(a)(5)(H) or 28 CCR section1300.67.2.2(c)(5)(H).
+Urgent care means health care provided to a member when the member's condition is such that the member faces an imminent and serious threat to their health, including, but not limited to, the potential loss of life, limb, or other major bodily function, or the normal timeframe for the decision making process would be detrimental to the member's life or health or could jeopardize their ability to regain maximum function